Zero rates, resource misallocation, and shale oil

-Third, unless companies can lower breakevens on exploration profitability, the $80 crude environment could be catastrophic to profitability of some shale oil production because the lower revenue fundamentally changes the IRR on these investments.
-My understanding based on conversations with people familiar with this market is that some projects are already not profitable below the $80-90 level.
+Third, unless companies can lower breakevens on exploration profitability, the $80 crude environment could be catastrophic to profitability of shale oil production because the lower revenue fundamentally changes the IRR on these investments.
+My understanding based on conversations with people familiar with this market is that many projects are not profitable below the $80-90 level.

-If these low prices last more than a few weeks, we are going to see liquidity in the shale oil funding market dry up and then the companies with the worst cash flow positions will run into trouble and default.
+As a result, what I am looking to see is how long this slump in prices last.
+And what I expect to happen is that if it lasts more than a few weeks, we are going to see liquidity in the shale oil funding market dry up and then the companies with the worst cash flow positions will run into trouble and default.
 I don’t think we are there yet.
 But the drop in price has been so abrupt and so extreme that it will have caught everyone off guard.

 Now notice that QE is less potent here.
 It’s not as if the Fed could wave it’s magic QE wand and get risk spreads back down, especially if the real economy heads south.
 Without the interest rate lever then, the central bank has much less control over asset markets because they will be completely driven by term and risk premia instead of by interest rate cuts or hikes.
 This is where QE and forward guidance are much less useful than interest rate policy.